 - 2. General Use and Prohibition The Institution will only use, display or reproduce the Marks in association with the provision of private career training services or language training services (collectively, the "Services") that are authorized by the Registrar, and only in a way that is expressly permitted or directed by these Terms of Use, or otherwise by the Province in writing, and not in any other manner.
-The Institution must provide the Services in a manner that conforms with the character and quality of any applicable standards established by the Province or the Registrar from time to time. - Reproduction During the Term, the Institution may use, reproduce and display the Marks on or in association with signage, advertising, promotional materials and Internet websites that: (a) relate directly to the Institution's provision of the Services; or - (b) promote the business of the Institution;
+The Institution must provide the Services in a manner that conforms with the character and quality of any applicable standards established by the Province or the Registrar from time to time. - Reproduction During the Term, the Institution may use, reproduce and display the Marks on or in association with signage, advertising, promotional materials and Internet websites that: (a) relate directly to the Institution's provision of the Services; or - (a) relate directly to the Institution's provision of the Services; or - (b) promote the business of the Institution;